Faculty

 Dr. Prinstein studies cognitive-interpersonal models of adolescent depression and self-injury/suicidality, peer influence, and adolescent risk behavior.
 Visit him online: Mitch Prinstein, Ph.D., ABPP.

-Dr. Prinstein will be accepting a Clinical or Developmental student to start Fall 2020.
+Dr. Prinstein will not be accepting a Clinical student to start Fall 2024.

 Sheridan, Margaret